-Figure 7.2.10-2: Deck Beam Cross-Section (see Figure 7.2.10-1)
+Figure 7.2.10-1: Example of Strand Losses

 7.3.1.2 Electronic Submissions.
+Submissions shall be made through MassDOT’s Bridge Inspections and Ratings SharePoint site.
+The site address starts as follows:

+https://massgov.sharepoint.com/sites/DOT-Highway-Bridge/InspRating/

+Since each consultant will have a folder with access restricted to that consultant, MassDOT, and FHWA, the remainder of the address will be unique to each consultant.
+Access to the Bridge Inspections and Ratings SharePoint will be established for a consultant group of staff by the Site Owner, currently the Bridge Load Ratings and Overloads Engineer.
+Requests for individual access will be rejected.
+Submissions shall be made by creating a .zip file of the entire contents of the submittal, and then dragging and dropping it into the Submissions folder under the consultant folder, then notifying the Site Owner and the State Bridge Inspection Engineer and/or the Project Manager for the project the submission is related to.

-The entire report shall be submitted as an electronic file in PDF format either via email or through file sharing to MassDOTLoadRatingSubmittals@dot.state.ma.us.
-The first and last page of the PDF (“covers”) shall be color-coded as follows: RED, if the rating for any posting vehicle is 6 tons or less; YELLOW, if more than 6 tons but less than statutory; and GREEN for statutory or greater.
-The front cover and title page shall be formatted in accordance with Figure 7.5.2-1.
+The report shall be submitted as an electronic file in PDF format.
+The first and last page of the PDF (“covers”) shall be color-coded as follows: RED, if the rating for any posting vehicle for any roadway element is 6 tons or less; YELLOW, if more than 6 tons but less than statutory; and GREEN for statutory or greater.
+The color shall be based on the values reported in the Summary of Bridge Rating.
+For example, if the actual lane locations or alternate load paths are used to provide improved numbers, and are reported in the Summary, then the cover color shall be based upon those rating values.
+The front cover shall be formatted in accordance with Figure 7.5.2-1.

 The names of Facility Carried / Feature Intersected and the Memorial Name/Local Name must be exactly the same as those given on the SI&A with the following exceptions.
 The generic Feature and/or Facility Codes (i.e. WATER, HWY, RR, etc.) shall be omitted, but the Interstate (I-), US Route (US) and State Route (ST) code along with the route number, and direction if applicable (NB, SB, etc.), followed by the local street names (if any) in parentheses, shall be provided.
 The local street names shall be fully spelled out (e.g. N WSHNGTN ST on the SI&A shall be spelled out as North Washington Street).
 If the same stretch of road has several numbered routes associated with it, then all of the routes shall be provided separated by a slash (/) starting with the Interstate, then the US Route, then the State Route, then followed by the local street name (if any) in parentheses.
 The following are examples of the proper identification of the bridge with some common Facility Carried/Feature Intersected: